sportsdataverse/sportsdataverse-py/docs/docs/nfl/index.md

 Args:

     seasons (list): Used to define different seasons.
-1999 is the earliest available season.
+1999 is the earliest available season. return_as_pandas (bool): If True, returns a pandas dataframe.
+If False, returns a polars dataframe.

 Returns:

-    pd.DataFrame: Pandas dataframe containing the schedule for the requested seasons.
+    pl.DataFrame: Polars dataframe containing the schedule for the requested seasons.

 Raises: